 When it comes to building a social enterprise, there will always be two sides to the coin.
 On one hand, there’s business; on the other, there’s purpose.
 It takes finding that perfect balance between the two to find true success in both.
 But how do you know when it’s time to focus on one or the other?
 Let’s find out.

-Long before he even knew what a B Corporation was, Paul Hargreaves was always determined to change the world through business.
+Long before he even knew what a Certified B Corporation was, Paul Hargreaves was always determined to change the world through business.
 After spending 13 years working with needy families in London’s inner city, Paul unexpectedly found his way to specialty food and drink wholesale distribution and, ultimately, founded Cotswold Fayre in 1999.
 With the greater good still very much at the heart of his ambition, Paul strove to use his company as a tool to transform the industry.
-Today, Cotswold Fayre is a successful social enterprise (and B Corporation) committed to a fair and happy work environment, eco-friendly business practices, and supplying nearly 2000 retailers in the UK and Ireland with high-quality artisan-made goods.
+Today, Cotswold Fayre is a successful mission driven business (and B Corporation) committed to a fair and happy work environment, eco-friendly business practices, and supplying nearly 2000 retailers in the UK and Ireland with high-quality artisan-made goods.

 “If people are happy and fulfilled working for me, then I’ve done my part to make the world a better place.
 It’s the whole reason I’m in business.” – Paul Hargreaves